isabella232/core-services-learn.en/help/website-implementation/audience-manager.md

 #### Verify the Analytics Request and Response

 OK, this is the biggie.
 If you are not doing server-side forwarding of data from Analytics to Audience Manager, then there is really no response to the Analytics beacon (besides a 2x2 pixel).
 However, if you are doing SSF, then there are items that you can verify in the Analytics request and response that will let you know that it is working correctly.
-Unfortunately, at this time, the Experience Cloud debugger does not support showing the response to the beacons.
+Unfortunately, at this time, the Experience Cloud [!UICONTROL Debugger] does not support showing the response to the beacons.
 Therefore, you should use another debugger/packet sniffer, like Charles Proxy or the browser's Developer Tools.

 1. Open the Developer Tools in your browser and go to the Network tab
 1. In the filter field, type `b/ss` which will limit what you see to the Adobe Analytics requests